opensearch-project/opensearch-migrations/deployment/cdk/opensearch-service-migration/README.md

 Further CDK documentation [here](https://docs.aws.amazon.com/cdk/v2/guide/cli.html)

 ## Deploying the CDK

+### Which configuration options should I use?
+Update the file named `cdk.context.json` in this directory to select migration options for metadata, historical backfill or traffic capture and replay, see details [here](https://github.com/opensearch-project/opensearch-migrations/wiki/Configuration-Options).

+### How is the CDK context used in this solution?
 This project uses CDK context parameters to configure deployments.
 These context values will dictate the composition of your stacks as well as which stacks get deployed.

 The full list of available configuration options for this project are listed [here](./options.md).
 Each option can be provided as an empty string `""` or simply not included, and in each of these 'empty' cases the option will use the project default value (if it exists) or CloudFormation's default value.

+Depending on your use-case, you may choose to provide options from both the `cdk.context.json` and the CDK CLI, in which case it is important to know the precedence level for context values.
+The below order shows these levels with values being passed by the CDK CLI having the most importance
+1. CDK CLI passed context values, e.g. --c stage=dev2 (highest precedence)
+2. Created `cdk.context.json` in the same directory as this README
+3. Existing `default-values.json` in the same directory as this README

+### Deploying the demo solution
 A set of demo context values (using the `demo-deploy` label) has been set in the `cdk.context.json` located in this directory, which can be customized or used as is for a quickstart demo solution.

 This demo solution can be deployed with the following command: